packetprep/coding-for-interviews-python/README.md

 Video Lectures : https://packetprep.com/course/python-for-interviews<br>

-If you are falling short of time, then go through the important programs which are marked as :snowflake:<br>
 > ALL THE BEST FOR YOUR INTERVIEW

----
 Written with lots of love & passion for programming...<br>
 Do give your valuable feedback... <br>
 Together we can make this repository awesome :thumbsup: